TheBigW/DRC/README.md

 for those with some courage to try some new functionality: DRC supports multi channel correction, meaning a separate measure/filter per audio channel.
 To support this gstreamer plugins-good need to be patched as long as this change gets not a part of the gstreamer-plugins-good (see gst-plugins-good-patch folder) - I use it this way myself on Ubuntu 14.04/15.04.

 <h4>experimenal functions and further development</h4>
 There are 2 experimental functions which only work to a limited extend: brutefir support and iterative measurements.
 Both shall be understood as an outlook and are not fully supported yet. brutefir support at least creates a split of the current filter suitable for brutefir use directly in the home directory.
 Brutefir is a good way to achieve system wide DRC while the rhythmbox related application is limited just to RB.
+It works and I also ahve it in use on the PI and my PC, but brutefir setup needs still some manual steps (setup alsa-loop etc..)
 <h3>averaged multi-measurements</h3>
 Usually one good measurement approved by the QA - Dialog is sufficient to calculate a good correction filter (easiest default).
 It is possible to perform multiple measurements even across multiple positions and average the result.
 This can even be used to achieve a higher weight of the direct sounds vs the reflected sound.
 A good approach is to have one central measurement at the  listening position and multiple (up to 5) in 10 centimeter distance on the axis centered towards the speakers.
 The weight of the measurements shall be adapted according to the distance (central listening position measurement with the heighest weighting factor).